 Cats are impassive animals and are very talented at hiding signs of pain or symptoms of illness.
-Often, cats will hide out of site when they don't feel well.
-This is what makes it hard to tell if you cat it sick.
+Often, cats will hide out of sight when they don't feel well.
+This is what makes it hard to tell if your cat is sick.
 This makes it very important for pet parents to keep an eye on their cat's health and be prepared for when their beloved kitty does show signs of being unwell.

 Common & Contagious Illnesses Among Cats

 There are contagious illnesses that are seen more frequently than others among cats, and there are a couple you should know about if you have a cat in your home.

 Viruses and bacteria such as feline herpesvirus and feline calicivirus can lead your cat to develop an upper respiratory tract infection which affects their nose, throat, and sinuses.